radium0729/Personal-Sale/README.md

 If Ads is on, the item not sold out.

-If box checked, the item reserved.
+If box checked, someone reserved item.

 Price is firm.
 Don't ask.